walidelnozahy/cloud/docs/workflows/preview-instances.md

 # Preview Instances

 Preview Instances are used to share your work with your colleagues and with some stakeholders.
-Preview Instances are different than **Stages** as it includes both code and data when spined up from your personal instance.
+Preview Instances are different than **Stages** as it includes both code and data when spun up from your personal instance.

 ```
 # Share your project from Cloud Shell